Ukraine summit: Which Southeast Asian nations are going? – DW – 06/14/2024

 One way that Hanoi has professed its neutrality is by refusing to publicly criticize Russia or to allow itself to be pressured by Western states to do so.

-This week, Russia's prominent business newspaper Vedomosti claimed that Russian President Vladimir Putin will soon visit Vietnam after his planned trip to North Korea.
+This week, Russia's prominent business newspaper Vedomosti claimed that Russian President Vladimir Putin would visit Vietnam after his planned trip to North Korea.

 Cambodia to stay away